What is Anemia?

 - Destruction of red blood corpuscles inside the body after they are formed.

-- Deficiency in the production of blood because of defective functioning of liver and / or bone marrow.
+- Deficiency in the production of blood because of the defective functioning of the liver and/or bone marrow.

-- Lack of hydrochloric acid in stomach, needed for digestion of iron and proteins.
+- Lack of hydrochloric acid in the stomach, needed for digestion of iron and proteins.

-- Family history of inherited anemia, such as sickle cell anemia or thalassemia.
+- The family history of inherited anemia, such as sickle cell anemia or thalassemia.

 - Consumption of drugs like aspirins or anticoagulants which can increase the blood loss.